BrianAnakPintar/step-writer/README.md

 3. Next, run `cmake ..`
 4. Make the program by running `make`
 5. Finally, run the program `./step-writer` from the build directory.

+Note: I haven't tested how to build in the recent version as I had to manually install tree-sitter.
+Hopefully the process remains simple for the user. 😔

 ### Todo (soo many things to do ;-;)
 - [x] Better file view hierarchy enabling users to see project structures and directory contents.